Large Sums of High Order Characters: Introduction and Main Results

 \subsection{Acknowledgments}

 Parts of this work were completed during visits by the author to the University of Bristol, to the Institut \'{E}lie Cartan de Lorraine and to King's College London.
 We would like to warmly thank Bristol, IECL and KCL for their hospitality and excellent working conditions. \\ We are most grateful to Andrew Granville, Oleksiy Klurman, Youness Lamzouri and Aled Walker for helpful discussions, references and encouragement.
+We also thank the anonymous referee for reading a previous version of this paper and for providing helpful comments.